mini-software/MiniExcel/docs/README.zh-CN.md

 ### 1.32.1
 - [New] .NET5^ support image `ReadOnlySpan<byte>`
+- [Bug] Remove bug with Portable.System.DateTimeOnly and only support DateOnly .NET6^ #594

 ### 1.32.0
 - [New] Using DynamicConfiguration when writing data using DataTable (via @pszybiak)